PowerShell/PowerShellEditorServices/README.md

 > NOTE: In the example above,
 >
 >   - `$PSES_BUNDLE_PATH` is the root of the PowerShellEditorServices.zip downloaded from the GitHub releases.
 >   - `$SESSION_TEMP_PATH` is the folder path that you'll use for this specific editor session.

+Once the command is run,
+PowerShell Editor Services will wait until the client connects to the Named Pipe.
 The `session.json` will contain the paths of the Named Pipes that you will connect to.
 There will be one you immediately connect to for Language Server Protocol messages, and one you connect to when you launch the debugger for Debug Adapter Protocol messages.